Tim Cook visited Good Morning America and said things

 Tim: Well here's the way I look at it.
 I love what I do deeply.
 28 years ago, I walked into Apple, and I've loved every day of it since.
 We've had ups and downs, but the people I work with are so amazing.
 They bring out the best in me, and hopefully I can bring out the best in them.
 And Michael, I can't imagine life without Apple.

-When GMA asked Tim about retirement, he gave the polished answer.
-It could mean anything, or it could mean nothing.
+When GMA asked Tim about retirement, he gave a polished, savvy answer.
+It could mean anything, and it could mean nothing.
 I’m sure that Tim can’t imagine life without Apple.
 But whether Apple’s planning to announce Tim’s retirement at WWDC this year, or he stays in the seat for so long that shareholders in 2096 AD start bellyaching about whether a head floating in a jar of bubbling purple liquid can still serve and inspire the current generation of thinkers and consumers…nobody’s going to sue anybody over this on-the-record remark.

-When Tim was asked about his relationship with president Trump, however, Tim didn’t parry it off at all.
+But when Tim was asked about his relationship with President Trump, Tim didn’t parry it off at all.

 He didn’t answer it directly, but he was hardly vague.
-His response wasn’t exactly a lie, but it was shaky enough to make the operator of a lie detector wonder why the buzzer didn’t sound.
+He didn't outright lie, but his answer was shaky enough to make the operator of a lie detector wonder why the buzzer didn’t sound.
 They probably would have checked to make absolutely sure that the machine was calibrated correctly.

-Although Apple has to maintain a good working relationship with the current president, whoever they are, no matter what year it is, Tim’s relationship with this White House has consistently sailed past doing just what’s necessary to maintain access and a productive ongoing relationship.
-Tim has been doing things that aren’t necessary…things that needlessly (borderline-obsequiously, at time) support, serve, and promote the current White House’s policies and objectives:
+Apple has to maintain a good working relationship with the current president, whoever they are, no matter what year it is.
+Tim’s relationship with this White House has consistently sailed past doing just what’s necessary to maintain access and a productive ongoing relationship.
+Tim has been doing things that aren’t necessary…things that needlessly (and sometimes even obsequiously) support, serve, promote, and legitimize the current White House’s policies and objectives.

-- Tim attended the swanky premiere of the documentary about the First Lady (itself funded to the tune of tens of millions of dollars by a fellow huge tech company).
+- Tim attended the swanky premiere of the documentary about the First Lady (itself funded, suspiciously, to the tune of tens of millions of dollars by a fellow huge tech company).

-- Apple donated to the fund to demolish the East Wing of the White House and replace it with a new ballroom whose design and construction hasn’t gone through any of the proper channels.
+- Apple donated to the fund to demolish the East Wing of the White House and replace it with a new ballroom, despite the President's clear lack of authority to do so at his sole discretion.

-- Tim encourages and enables the public perception — via that infamous Gold Tchotchke presentation ceremony in the Oval Office, here in this GMA interview, and elsewhere — that Apple’s massive commitment to, and investment in, US manufacturing is 100% due to the work of the current White House.
+- Tim encourages and enables the public perception — here in this GMA interview, in the Oval Office during that infamous (and appalling) Golden Tchotchke presentation ceremony, and elsewhere — that Apple’s massive commitment to, and investment in, US manufacturing is 100% due to the work of the current White House.
 Not the Trump administration plus the policy efforts of previous administrations plus changes in worldwide political, economic, and market conditions.

-(This seems like a good spot for a disclaimer: I don’t even necessarily disagree with the Trump administration’s “less carrot, more stick” approach towards getting US-based companies to move manufacturing back here from overseas.
-Trillion-dollar companies moved nearly all of that to China, Vietnam, etc. for reasons that made economic sense.
-If you’re going to convince those companies to move some of it back, you’ll need something more consequential than a stirring appeal to their sense of patriotism, and a chance to take some selfies in the Lincoln bedroom.
+(Aside: This seems like a good spot for a disclaimer.
+I don’t even necessarily disagree with the Trump administration’s “less carrot, more stick” approach.
+Billion- and trillion-dollar industries moved factories overseas because they saw huge economic benefits in it.
+If a President is going to convince Tim and other CEOs to move some of those factories (and jobs) back to the US, they're going to have to use something more consequential than an appeal to their sense of patriotism and a chance to take some selfies in the Lincoln bedroom.
 I merely object to the narrative that this particular carrot and stick didn’t exist before 12:00 PM on Jan 20, 2025.
 It sure did.
-As did some of the financial commitments for which Tim is now giving Trump full credit.)
+As did some of Apple's financial commitments, for which Tim is now giving Trump full credit.
+End of aside.)

-Therefore, it’s very annoying to me that Tim would claim that he’s politically-neutral.
-This statement flies in the face of everything he’s done since that day in late 2024 when pulled out his checkbook and asked Siri if there was one “T” or two in “Trump Vance Inaugural Committee, Inc.”
+Therefore, it’s very annoying to me that Tim would try to claim that he’s politically-neutral.
+This statement flies in the face of everything Tim’s done since that day when pulled out his checkbook and asked Siri if there was one “T” or two in “Trump Vance Inaugural Committee, Inc.”

 (This was still 2024.
 So Siri probably responded with “According to Wikipedia, ‘Trump’ is spelled with one ’T’.”)

-Tim has said or done so many things that baffled and disappointed me in the past year that I saw an ongoing need for a data visualization tool.
+Tim has said or done so many things that baffled, disappointed, and even angered me in the past year that I saw an ongoing need for a data visualization tool.
 I built it many months ago and it's finally time for its own Melania-style gala premiere:

 I’m quite fond of Tim Cook